 Federal Direct Parent Loan for Undergraduate Students (PLUS)

-This program allows parents to borrow up to the cost of attendance, less other financial aid.
+This program allows parents to borrow up to the Cost of Attendance, less other financial aid.
 A credit check is required for all Federal Direct PLUS Loan applications.
-The repayment period begins on the day the loan is fully disbursed, with the first installment due to the lender within 60 days of that date.
+The parent borrower is generally expected to start making payments on the Direct PLUS Loan once the loan is fully disbursed (paid out).
+However, the parent borrower may request a deferment while the student is enrolled at least half-time and for an additional six months after the student graduates, leaves school, or drops below half-time enrollment.
 A student must be enrolled at least half-time to be eligible for the funds.
 Please visit www.studentaid.ed.gov for current loan fees and interest rates.

 Federal Direct Graduate PLUS Loan

 Federal Direct Graduate PLUS loans are federally sponsored loans for students attending graduate school.
-With a Graduate PLUS Loan, students may borrow up to the full cost of their education, less other financial aid received including Federal Direct Loans.
+With a Graduate PLUS Loan, students may borrow up to the full cost of their education less other financial aid received including Federal Direct Loans.
 A credit check is required for all Graduate PLUS Loan applications.
 A student must be enrolled at least half time to be eligible for the funds.
+Repayment of Federal Direct Graduate PLUS Loans is not required while the student is in enrolled at least half-time, and for an additional six months after graduation, leaving school or dropping below half-time enrollment.
 Please visit www.studentaid.ed.gov for current loan fees and interest rates.

 Federal Direct Student Loan Counseling

-Students who received a Federal Direct Loan or Federal Perkins Loan while attending USA must complete an online counseling session before leaving the University through graduation, withdrawal, or transfer.
+Students who received a Federal Direct Loan while attending USA must complete an online counseling session before leaving the University through graduation, withdrawal, transfer, or drop below half-time status.
 Students must complete the counseling session online at http://www.studentloans.gov for Federal Direct Loans.
-The Office of Student Accounting will notify all Perkins Loan recipients of exit material.
+Completion of exit counseling will not prevent receipt of federal aid in the future.

 When over awards occur, the Office of Financial Aid is required to adjust the financial aid the student has been awarded.
 Students may be required to repay some of the funds they have already received.